pombase/website/src/docs/documentation/gene-page-modifications.md

 genes. ${database_name} will add RNA modifications to this section in the future, when relevant data are curated.

+Modifications for all genes are available to downloads [in a single file](/downloads/modifications).

 #### Graphical overview

 The overview show modifications where the residue position is known.